edx/xblock-review/README.md

 The code in this repository is licensed under version 3 of the AGPL unless otherwise noted.

 Please see LICENSE for details.
+#How to use
+TL;DR Don't use it yet.

+The Review XBlock is still in testing and should not be put into any course without explicit permission from edX.
+We always want to offer the best course experience for all of our learners and want to thoroughly test our xBlocks before releasing it to everyone.